 Flexeril side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Flexeril: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Flexeril: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-sudden numbness or weakness, especially on one side of the body;
+sudden numbness or weakness (especially on one side of the body), slurred speech, balance problems.

-Less serious Flexeril side effects may include:
+Common Flexeril side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Flexeril?